 The directors consider that the most appropriate indicator of performance in the Group is a comparison of the volume of the electricity the wind farms in the Group have generated against the independently calculated, P50 expectation for the current reporting period.
-The generation for the current reporting period was below P50 expectation (2020: in line with P50 expectation), however due to a elevated power prices in the year there was a net increase in turnover.
+The generation for the current reporting period was in-line with P50 expectation (2021: in line with P50 expectation).
 There were no significant operational issues to report with any of the projects during the period.